The track notes on the site have ratings for difficulty, quality, wetsuits and time. Read the following to see what these ratings mean.

 The main factors included in a difficulty rating are: number/difficulty of abseils, amount/exposure of scrambling, navigation to/from the canyon including some factor for length (but see Time below), how wet the canyon is.

 • Easy - a canyon involving mostly walking, swimming or easier scrambling.
 Likely to have tracks in and out.
-Abseils if any are few and fairly straightforward.
+Abseils, if any, are few and relatively straightforward.
 Note that even an easy canyon will probably be challenging for people who have done little scrambling.

 • Medium - a canyon usually involving abseiling.
 Some of the following difficulty factors will be present: tricky or awkward abseils, exposed scrambling, difficult navigation to or from the canyon, long day.